When I start a new design (a full project or a feature) I turn off my computer.

 Somebody I can talk to.

-I think of the questions I would need to ask him to get some information, the orders I would give to get something done, the answers I would like to receive.
+I think of the questions I would need to ask the user to get some information, the orders I would give to get something done, the answers I would like to receive.

 And I write the whole conversation out, following an order that makes more sense.